 Civil and Environmental Engineering

 Nirupama and Simonovic, Slobodan P., "A Spatial Fuzzy Compromise Approach for Flood Disaster Management" (2002).
 Water Resources Research Report.
-Book 5.
+5.